REDcard Benefits Review: Credit Card vs Debit Card

 The Target credit card is a store branded credit card – known as the REDcard, that gives you 5% back on your total purchase every time you use it.
 The discount is automatically applied at checkout.
 You don’t have to upload any receipts, or wait for a billing cycle to get your savings.
 With the REDcard, you save money right away.

 So what else does the REDcard offer?
-Because frankly 5% is not necessarily much of a savings.
+5% is not a lot of savings.
 Lets look at the REDcard more closely.
 Target has 2 types of cards: A Target debit card, a Target credit card, (The Target Mastercard is no longer issued, but some people still have it).
 They’re both used the same way, and have the same benefit.
 The difference is in how they are funded.
 In other words, how you pay off the balance of the credit card.

 Types of cards: